yemioke/yemioke.github.io/_pages/about.md

 For more info
 ------
-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about job opportunities and scholarships can be found on my [LinkedIn page](https://www.linkedin.com/in/titus-adeyemi-alonge)